stackql/stackql-registry-docs/docs/aws-docs/providers/aws/logs/subscription_filters/index.md

 <table><tbody>
 <tr><td><b>Name</b></td><td><code>subscription_filters</code></td></tr>
 <tr><td><b>Type</b></td><td>Resource</td></tr>
-<tr><td><b>Description</b></td><td>The ``AWS::Logs::SubscriptionFilter`` resource specifies a subscription filter and associates it with the specified log group.
+<tr><td><b>Description</b></td><td>The <code>AWS::Logs::SubscriptionFilter</code> resource specifies a subscription filter and associates it with the specified log group.
 Subscription filters allow you to subscribe to a real-time stream of log events and have them delivered to a specific destination.
 Currently, the supported destinations are:&lt;br&#x2F;&gt;  +  An Amazon Kinesis data stream belonging to the same account as the subscription filter, for same-account delivery.&lt;br&#x2F;&gt;  +  A logical destination that belongs to a different account, for cross-account delivery.&lt;br&#x2F;&gt;  +  An Amazon Kinesis Firehose delivery stream that belongs to the same account as the subscription filter, for same-account delivery.&lt;br&#x2F;&gt;  +  An LAMlong function that belongs to the same account as the subscription filter, for same-account delivery.&lt;br&#x2F;&gt;  &lt;br&#x2F;&gt; There can be as many as two subscription filters associated with a log group.</td></tr>
 <tr><td><b>Id</b></td><td><CopyableCode code="aws.logs.subscription_filters" /></td></tr>
 </tbody></table>